Fulton, Missouri: Post-secondary

 Westminster College and William Woods University are the two post-secondary institutions in the city.
 Fulton was formerly, from 1842 until its closing in 1928, the site of Synodical College, one of the earliest women's colleges in the United States.

 Primary and secondary schools

-Bartley Elementary (K–5), Bush Elementary (K–5), McIntire Elementary (K–5), Fulton Middle School (6–8) and Fulton High School (9–12) are part of the Fulton 58 School District.
+Almost all of the Fulton city limits is within the Fulton 58 School District.
+Bartley Elementary (K–5), Bush Elementary (K–5), McIntire Elementary (K–5), Fulton Middle School (6–8) and Fulton High School (9–12) are part of that school district.

+A small piece of the city limits to the north is within the North Callaway County R-I School District.

 St Peters Catholic School (K–8), and Kingdom Christian Academy (K–11) are both private schools.

 Missouri School for the Deaf, a state school supervised under The Missouri Department of Secondary and Elementary Education (DESE), is also located in Fulton.

 Public library

 Fulton has a public library, a branch of the Daniel Boone Regional Library.

 Museums

 The National Churchill Museum in Fulton commemorates the statesman and his Iron Curtain speech.
 The 1946 address built a legacy bringing to Westminster College world leaders: Lech Wałęsa, Margaret Thatcher, Harry S. Truman, Gerald R. Ford, Ronald W. Reagan, George H. W. Bush, Mikhail Gorbachev and NATO representatives.

 With the removal of the Berlin Wall, Churchill's granddaughter acquired a section of it to create a sculpture, entitled "Break Through", to commemorate the Iron Curtain speech.
 Visitors view it on the quadrangle at Westminster College.
 The Memorial includes the Church of St Mary the Virgin, Aldermanbury.
 Craftsmen dismantled the structure in London, England and rebuilt it on the Westminster campus to mark Churchill's visit.

 Museums and displays depict beginnings in the Kingdom of Callaway.
 The Fishback Museum spotlights history of the Missouri School for the Deaf.
-The Kingdom Expo and Antique Car Museum emphasizes transitions in transportation.
+Auto World Museum emphasizes transitions in transportation.
 Photos, genealogy research and history books headline the exhibit at the Historical Society.
-In addition, the Kingdom of Callaway Chamber of Commerce and Visitor Center features a display of "King's Row" memorabilia.
+The Brick District Playhouse located in the 1920's Fulton Theatre has a display of "King's Row" memorabilia.